Officers Training Academy

 The Officers Training Academy (OTA) is a training establishment of the Indian Army that trains officers for the Short Service Commission (SSC).
 The 49-week course at the OTA prepares graduates for all branches of the Army, except for the Army Medical Corps.
 Established in 1963, the first academy is located in Alandur, a southern neighbourhood of Chennai.

-OTA chennai has an impressive tally of gallantry award including 1 Param Vir Chakra, 8 Ashoka Chakra, 10 Maha Vir Chakra, 22 Kirti Chakra, 63 Vir Chakra, 119 Shaurya Chakra and 587 Sena Medal earned by the officers commissioned from this academy bears testimony to the Valor and dedication displayed by the Alumni.
+OTA chennai has an impressive tally of gallantry award including 1 Param Vir Chakra, 8 Ashoka Chakra, 10 Maha Vir Chakra, 22 Kirti Chakra, 63 Vir Chakra, 119 Shaurya Chakra and 587 Sena Medal earned by the officers commissioned from this academy bears testimony to the Valour and dedication displayed by the Alumni.

 A new academy was set up at Gaya in 2011; but was given the go-ahead in December 2019 to be disbanded.

 History

 OTA Chennai

 Seven Officers Training Schools were established in India between 1942–45 to meet the huge demand for officers to serve in the Indian and Commonwealth Armies during World War II.
 However, these schools were closed down at the end of the war.

 In 1962, following the Sino-Indian War, India identified the need to expand the number of officers for effective operations.
 Two Officers Training Schools (OTS) were established in Pune and Madras (now known as Chennai) to train officers for Emergency Commission into the Army.
-The process of establishing the schools was begun in September 1962.
+The process of establishing the schools had begun in September 1962.
 The Chennai school was inaugurated on 15 January 1963, for nation by and with Brigadier Ram Singh as its first Commandant.
 The Pune school had a short run and was closed in 1964.
 However, the school in Chennai continued to operate and on 2 February 1965, it obtained the sanction to shift focus to train officers for the Short Service Regular Commission.
 OTA Chennai is spread over 750 acre.

-The Short Service Regular Commission has evolved into the Short Service Commission, and the OTS has continued to train officers for these commissions.
+The Short Service Regular Commission has evolved into the Short Service Commission, and the OTA has continued to train officers for these commissions.
 The school was granted permanent status in 1985.
-On 1 January 1988, the school was renamed as the Officers Training Academy (OTA), on a par with the NDA and IMA.
+On 1 January 1988, the school was renamed as the Officers Training Academy (OTA), on a pair with the NDA and IMA.

+The Presidential Colours were presented to the Academy on 18th August 1990 by R. Venkataraman, the then President of India.

 The first batch of 25 women to be commissioned as officers into the Army were trained at the OTA, with training commencing on 21 September 1992.